oliver-lister/oliver-lister/README.md

 - 📘Typescript

 ## 🔭 I’m Currently Working On
-- 🛒 A full-stack E-commerce portfolio project, learning Redux & Typescript for the Frontend, and Express.js, Node.js and MongoDB (+ many more) for the backend.
+- 🛒 A full-stack E-commerce portfolio project, learning Redux & Typescript for the Frontend, and Express.js, Node.js and MongoDB (+ many more) for the backend
+- 📝 Next.js Portfolio Website

 ## 🎯 Goals
-- 🚀 Continuous improvement and innovation
-- 🎵 Bridging the gap between music and technology
+- 🎵 Find ways to integrate my love for music and music technology with code.
+-

 ## 🌐 Connect with Me
 - 📬 [Email](mailto:your.email@example.com)